circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

 #### Using your provisioning profile

-To use your provisioning profile with your CircleCI builds, you need to commit the `.mobileprovision` file to your repository.
-Your provisioning profiles will automatically be added to the `circle.keychain` at the start of the build.
+To use your provisioning profile with your CircleCI builds, you need to upload the `.mobileprovision` file on the **Project Settings** > **OS X Code Signing** page.
+Any provisioning profiles will automatically be added to the `circle.keychain` at the start of the build.

 ## Customising your build